Two Year Degree

 A third year of advanced training and performance program, Academy Company, leads to a Certificate of Advanced Studies in Acting.
 Upon completion of the Second Year, students may audition on the Los Angeles campus to be accepted to the Academy Company.

 - Bachelor Options

 Students choosing to further their academic education with more advanced degrees may transfer their credits to most colleges and universities throughout the United States.
 The number of credits successfully transferred depends upon the amount earned, choice of college, entry requirements and the desired degree.
 The Academy has articulation agreements with universities that facilitate this option:

-- The Academy students can enter Antioch with as much as half of their coursework towards the BA degree completed.
+- Academy students can enter Antioch with as much as half of their coursework toward their BA degree completion.

 - Students who successfully complete one year at The Academy may also transfer their coursework credits of C- or better.